AndresMGA/harmonica_react/README.md

             - passes new cursor position to <ScoreSVG>
             - passes new tab to <HarmonicaMoving>

+    If stepPlay=True it will:
+        - trigger <AudioPlayer> pauseHandler
+        - reference the harmonica track in <AudioPlayer>
+        - seek to the time received
+        - trigger harmonica track play
-    If stepPlay=True it will trigger <AudioPlayer> play at the time received and <AudioPlayer> pause at the time of the next note in events.json
+        - and finally trigger harmonica track pause when the time of next note in events.json is reached

 ```